 Serious security weaknesses have been discovered in WPA2

 In the last months, a serious security issue for Wi-Fi networks and the devices that use them has been discovered.
-WPA2, which is how all modern Wi-Fi networks are secured, has weaknesses that can be exploited by an attacker within range of a victim using key reinstallation attacks (KRACKs).
+WPA2, which is how all modern Wi-Fi networks are secured, has found to have weaknesses.
+Attackers can exploit those within range of a victim using key reinstallation attacks (KRACKs).
 Discovered by researcher Mathy Vanhoef, KRACK exploits limitations in implementations of the handshake processing in the 802.11 protocol.

 How does it KRACK your Wi-Fi?